-Because the Texas-Oklahoma Passenger Rail Study is federally funded, TxDOT must prepare a service-level environmental impact statement (EIS) to comply with the National Environmental Policy Act (NEPA).
+Because the Texas-Oklahoma Passenger Rail Study (TOPRS) is federally funded, TxDOT must prepare a service-level environmental impact statement (EIS) to comply with the National Environmental Policy Act (NEPA).
 The service-level EIS will rely on conceptual passenger rail alternatives to identify a preferred alternative or, more likely, a package of preferred alternatives for different sections of the corridor.
 Depending on the identified preferred alternatives, more detailed studies may be required under NEPA.
 More information is available on the frequently asked questions page.

 The first step in the EIS process is scoping.
 During scoping, TxDOT and the Federal Railroad Administration (FRA) invited the public to provide input about what should be studied in the service-level EIS.
 Specifically, TxDOT asked for input on the following:

-During scoping period, which closed on April 26, 2013, TxDOT accepted public comments in writing (at open houses or through the mail), through this website, and at public meetings held throughout the corridor.
+During the scoping period, which closed on April 26, 2013, TxDOT accepted public comments in writing (at open houses or through the mail), through this website, and at public meetings held throughout the corridor.
 During this time, TxDOT received more than 1,500 comments.

 Service-Level Draft EIS